ARM-software/acle/main/acle.md

 granule of memory.
 The argument is a pointer `tag_address` containing  a logical tag and an address.
 The address must be 16-byte aligned.
-The type of the pointer is ignored (i.e. allocation tag is set only for a single granule even if the pointer points  to a type that is greater than 16 bytes).
+The type of the pointer is ignored (that is, allocation tag is set only for a single granule even if the pointer points  to a type that is greater than 16 bytes).
 These intrinsics generate an unchecked access to memory.